tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 - try interacting with the app by opening it.

 When you use the Gadgetbridge support and notice that updates only occur rarely, you may, in addition to the points above, put a weather widget on your home screen.

+### My widgets don't get update (unless I open the app).

+Home screen widgets usually get updated every 30 minutes by the system.
+However, to take into account some manufacturer and/or rom limitations, the sync adapter also updates the widgets.

+Should you encounter issues with the widgets not updating, please see the question below ("weather forecasts do not get updated") for a detailed list of things you can check.

+If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
+Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
+See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

 ### My widgets don't change the station automatically when I am on travel.